algolia/instantsearch/docgen/src/guides/angular-integration.md

 ## Introduction

-In this guide, we will learn together step by step how to integrate InstantSearch.js into an Angular2+ application.
+In this guide we will learn together step by step how to integrate InstantSearch.js into an Angular (2+) application.

-At the end of this guide you will have an Angular2+ application running with an InstantSearch.js search experience!
+At the end of this guide you will have an Angular application running with an InstantSearch.js search experience!

-For the rest of the guide we assume that you have some Angular2 knowledge and the angular-cli installed on your machine.
+For the rest of the guide we assume that you have some Angular knowledge and the angular-cli installed on your machine.
 If it's not the case have a look at the awesome lessons on [egghead.io](https://egghead.io/lessons/angular-2-say-hello-world-to-angular-2).

 If you are new to InstantSearch.js, best is to read first the [getting started](https://community.algolia.com/instantsearch.js/v2/getting-started.html) guide.